All Episodes

 Why he's recording.

-I'm walking down street recording.
+I'm walking on the recording.

-I can do whatever they like.
+I can do whatever I like.

-Because the law is written in such a way so that if someone claims to be offended, if someone claims to be upset, if someone claims to have been caused distress, the police can intervene.
+I know, because the law is written in such a way so that if someone claims to be offended, if someone claims to be upset, if someone claims to have been caused distress, the police can intervene.

 Because if I disagree with you with your politics, there's a good chance one of us might get offended.